discordpkg/gateway/README.md

 A closed client is considered dead, and can not be used for future Discord events.
 A new client must be created.
 Specify the "dead client" as a parent allows the new client to potentially resume instead of creating a fresh session.

-## Identify rate limit
-When you have multiple shards, you must inject a rate limiter for identify.
-The CommandRateLimitChan is optional in either case.
-When no rate limiter for identifies are injected, one is created with the standard 1 identify per 5 second.

-See the IdentifyRateLimiter interface for minimum implementation.

 ## Live bot for testing
 There is a bot running the gobwas code.
 Found in the cmd subdir.
 If you want to help out the "stress testing", you can add the bot here: https://discord.com/oauth2/authorize?scope=bot&client_id=792491747711123486&permissions=0